 Perception sharp as feeling itself, invention endlessly resolving into apt idiosyncrasies of form, the continuing development of Mark Goodwin is maybe the most exciting happening in British poetry today.

 2010.
-Pamphlet and 33 minute audio CD (CD recorded by Mark Goodwin in various UK landscapes in 2009, from West Penwith to the West Highlands).
+33 minute audio CD (CD recorded by Mark Goodwin in various UK landscapes in 2009, from West Penwith to the West Highlands).
 Listen to a ‘tape fugue’ of the poem ‘Dark Bird With Corner’ (CD player, cassette player, two dictaphones, with occasional spoken interjections from Goodwin) live at the Fat Cat, Sheffield, 24 January 2010 (as part of the Distance a Sudden launch):